Lynsey de Paul: Personal life

 De Paul never married.
 She was romantically involved with Dudley Moore, Chas Chandler, Roy Wood, Ringo Starr, James Coburn, Bill Kenwright, Dodi Fayed, George Best, Bernie Taupin and David Frost, receiving five marriage proposals, including one from Chandler and another from Coburn.
 De Paul also had an affair with Sean Connery, which she later said she regretted.
 She said she was "horrified" after discovering comments Connery had made in interviews in which he had suggested it was acceptable to hit women.
 De Paul later stated that Connery's remarks and her upbringing with a violent father inspired her participation in campaigns to raise awareness against domestic violence.
 In his autobiography, George Best said that de Paul was "fiercely independent".
 In 1977, in an interview with music journalist Barry Cain that appeared in Record Mirror, de Paul prophetically said, "I guess I'll never get married.
 My first love will always be music."

-Prince Charles was also quite enamoured with de Paul.
+Prince Charles was also quite taken with de Paul.
 The two met at a charity dinner party at The Ritz in Piccadilly.
 In his book Settling Down, James Whitaker, the Daily Mirrors royal editor, wrote, "Fellow guests that night sat entranced as the Prince grew more and more friendly towards Lynsey, clearly bowled over by the diminutive singer's looks and bubbly personality".

-She was a patron of the Spike Milligan Statue Memorial Fund and was present for the unveiling of the statue in his honour on 4 September 2014, less than four-weeks later, she was dead.
+She was a patron of the Spike Milligan Statue Memorial Fund and was present for the unveiling of the statue in his honour on 4 September 2014; this was less than four weeks before her own death.
 She was also a friend of another ex-Goon, Michael Bentine, and a former neighbour of Michael Palin, who mentions her in his published diaries.

 During the 1970s, de Paul bought a gothic style home, facing Highgate Cemetery East, in Holly Village, Highgate, before moving in the 1990s to a Victorian mansion in Hampstead, in North London.
 She named it "Moot Grange", an anagram of "No Mortgage", after also considering "Gnome Groat" and "No Meat/Grog", the latter because she was vegetarian and teetotal.
 Her home at the time of her death, was in Mill Hill, in North West London.
 De Paul was a long-time campaigner for animal rights and shared her house with a three-legged cat called Tripod.

 Politically, de Paul was referred to as a supporter of the Conservative Party and appeared at the 1983 Conservative conference along with other celebrities where she sang a jingle she had composed for the event, even though earlier in her career she was more associated with the Liberal party.

-She put her career on hold at the end of the 1990s until the end of 2001 to look after her ailing mother Meta, who, until she died, was the company secretary for Lynsey de Paul Music Limited.
-Upon de Paul's own death in 2014, her brother John, a consultant surveyor by training, was appointed sole company director of her music company, he was succeeded by de Paul's niece, Olivia Rubin Broad.
+She put her career on hold at the end of the 1990s until the end of 2001 to look after her ailing mother, who, until she died, was the company secretary for Lynsey de Paul Music Limited.